28.3.09

 While there is a moment of genuine scabrousness in these lines—the fleeting suggestion that the prostitute’s mouth is ‘where other men have pissed’—the poem’s other elements work against the potential shock.
 There is the odd use of the word ‘lays’, which is usually not transitive; there is the far-fetched joke about the Evangelist (the ‘John’).
 These things conspire to separate the author of the poem—ill at ease with slang, but familiar with the Bible—from its degraded speaker.

-The objection is twofold.
-One, Logan never argues the case for an adjective’s relation to a phrase: he just puts them in apposition.
+My objection is twofold.
+One, Logan never once argues the case for an adjective’s application to a phrase: he just puts them in apposition.
 The result is that we could swap them around without much damage to his sense.
 We could even apply them to his own writing.
 (What if I said that ‘stuffed’ is over-rich rhetoric, or that ‘wretched’ is a false exaggeration?)
-Two, Logan never argues why the fact an adjective is, say, religious, means it is excess, or why any of these overeggings and exaggerations (which redundantly-varied terms beg his question) are in excess.
-There is no argument for his ‘stuffed with […] excesses’ point, only, in proximity, assertion, quotation and namecalling.
+Two, Logan never argues why the fact that an adjective is, say, religious, means it is excess, or why any of these overeggings and exaggerations (which redundantly-varied terms beg his question) are in excess.
+There is no argument for his ‘stuffed with […] excesses’ point, only, in proximity, assertion, quotation and name-calling.
 A single Kirsch-like explanation would have been worth the whole list; indeed, to humiliate me here, all that Logan needs to do is provide one.

 Ps.
 Two relevant links.